Curriculum Vitae

 The outcome is the test of the act

-Walnut oil on Belgian linen, 18 x 24 inches
+Walnut oil on Belgian linen, 18 x 24 inches, Sold (private collection)

-In this portrait of a statue of George Washington located on the east side of the lawn, the physical form of the statue is repurposed as if through the viewpoints of the post-modernists and post-structuralists.
+In this portrait of a statue of George Washington located on the east side of the lawn, the physical form of the statue is repurposed as a rebuff to the efforts of the post-modernists and post-structuralists.
 These two sequential schools of 20th century philosophy, which pervade American universities today, purport that meaning itself can only be understood through labyrinthine distinctions in language, that all social dynamics should be viewed through a spectrum of oppression and that heroic meta narratives are no longer useful in shaping the future.

-In this philosophical revision of the statue, Washington is made to use his cape to cover the most lasting visual symbol of his achievements: the Washington Monument, which replaces the column in the original statue.
-The obelisk monument in this post-structural context is a representation of American patriarchy and dominance through its phallic form.
-Three volumes of twentieth century thought: Foucault, Derrida and Marx, which would celebrate this critical and punitive reevaluation of his efforts, are balanced precariously on the plinth, and Washington is pointing to them (or pushing them off?) with his walking stick.
+In this philosophical revision of the statue, Washington is uncloaking a miniature version of the most lasting visual symbol of his achievements: the Washington Monument, which replaces the column in the original statue.
+The cloak represents him throwing off the imposition of woke ideology used to subvert his legacy.
+Three volumes of twentieth century thought: Foucault, Derrida, and Marx, which would celebrate this critical and punitive reevaluation of his efforts, are balanced precariously on the plinth, and Washington is willfully pushing them off with his walking sword.

 Inexplicabilis libertas